Private Events

 Create a corporate event package

 A corporate package should be easier to buy than a custom one-off quote.
 The owner can still customize details, but the buyer needs a starting point.
+A blank "tell us what you want" form sounds flexible, but it often creates work for the person who already has too much work.

 Best practice is to offer a standard team painting event, a premium custom event, and a mobile or offsite option if the studio can handle travel and setup.